Maitraiyee/Document-Similarity-/readme.txt

+COPY all the above file into one single folder before running the python file.

 TO RUN PYTHON FILE LOCALY AND CHECK THE RESULT:

 1. Run app.py with templates subfolder containing index.html file in the same project folder.